 If you would like to submit a testimonial about positive directions that participants have taken after an Operation Flinders experience we welcome all contributions, and will post them on our website with permission.
-These can be emailed or posted to our office Attention: New Directions.
+These can be emailed or posted to our office Attention: Youth Development

 To view current testimonials please click here.

 Peer Group Mentors

 The New Directions program offers future leadership opportunities through our Peer Group Mentor (PGM) program.
 This is a program for past participants who have been recommended by their Team Leader at the completion of their Exercise.